AdobeDocs/experience-manager-cloud-service.en/help/edge/authoring-methods.md

 AEM's flexibility ensures that your authoring needs are covered regardless of if you choose document-based authoring or WYSIWYG authoring.
 Keep the following facts in mind as you begin your considerations.

 * **Always involve your content authors in the decision.** - Your content authors are your experts and their insight is vital.
-* **Multiple authoring methods can be implemented.** - Although Adobe recommends starting simple and layering on complexity as the need arises, multiple authoring methods can worth together in one project.
+* **Multiple authoring methods can be implemented.** - Although Adobe recommends starting simple and layering on complexity as the need arises, multiple authoring methods can work together in one project.
 * **You can always change your authoring method after-the-fact.** - Whatever you decide you are not locked in.
-Changing from one method to another is straight-forward.
+Changing from one method to another is straight-forward with the assistance of Adobe's automated migration tools.
-* **You mustn't decide before the implementation, but rather as part of the implementation.** - AEM is one unified product, so this important decision doesn't have to be part of contract negotiations, rather as a decision during implementation.
+* **You mustn't decide before the implementation, but rather as part of the implementation.** - AEM is one unified product, so this important decision doesn't have to be part of contract negotiations.
+When you buy AEM, you get all of them.
+Rather this is a decision during implementation.

 Adobe can help you determine what method (or methods) best fit your requirements as part of the implementation.

 ## One Size Doesn't Fit All {#one-size}

 Every implementation of AEM has its own workflows and goals.
+One project may involve a simply authoring model with authors responsible for their own publications.
+Whereas another might have a complex network of contributors and approvals.

 ![Different authoring workflows](assets/authoring-workflows.png)